aras-p/smol-cube/readme.md

 - Access and inspection of the loaded LUT data.

 In order to use the library, compile `src/smol_cube.cpp` in your project, and include `src/smol_cube.h`.

+License is either MIT or Unlicense, whichever is more convenient for you.

 ### smol-cube-conv command line tool